TarunKamur/Business_Management_Project/README.md

 ## Project Desc : Business Management Web Application
   => The Business Management Web Application is a comprehensive tool designed to help businesses manage various aspects of their operations.
-          It provides a user-friendly interface for tasks like managing customer data, inventory, orders, and more.
+          It provides a user-friendly interface for tasks like managing customer data, inventory, orders, and more...